kattni/pyohio_2018_cp/README.md

 ## Setup
 For this tutorial, participants will want to install Mu editor.
-If desired, more advanced participants can install Atom or PyCharm and use `screen` on Mac or Linux, or PuTTY on Windows - however this will mean not participating in a small part of the tutorial as there are a few examples that make use of the plotter function in Mu editor.
+More advanced participants may install Atom or PyCharm.
+Serial port access to the Circuit Python Express may use `screen` on Mac or Linux or PuTTY on Windows.
+Everyone may wish to install Mu anyway as there are a few examples that makes use of the plotter function in Mu editor.

+## Install Python 3
-Regardless of operating system, participants will need to install Python 3.
+Participants will need to install Python 3.
 On Windows, it's easiest to download the IDE from the [Python.org](https://www.python.org/downloads/) (tick the "Add paths" box on installation).
 On Mac, install [Homebrew](https://brew.sh/), and then run `brew install python3`.
 On Linux, run `sudo apt install python3`.

 ## To install Mu editor:
-Participants will will need to install pip.
-For Windows, pip is included with the Python 3 install.
-For Mac OS, type `brew install pip3`.
-On Linux, run `sudo apt install python3-pip`.
+Participants will will need to install pip:
+ * Windows: pip is included with the Python 3 install.
+ * Mac OS: type `brew install pip3`.
+ * Linux: run `sudo apt install python3-pip`.

-Windows users must know how to create a virtual environment and be able to access the serial port.
-Once in the virtual environment, install Mu by running `pip3 install mu-editor`.
+Windows users may install Mu beta15 from [here](https://s3-eu-west-2.amazonaws.com/mu-builds/windows/mu_2018-02-21_15_12_master_2a33437_32bit.exe).
+For the latest version, Windows users must know how to create a virtual environment and be able to access the serial port.
+Once in the virtual environment, install the latest Mu by running `pip3 install mu-editor`.

 Linux users must create a virtual environment: `python3 -m venv pyohiocp`.
-To activate the virtual environment, run `source ~/pyohiocp/bin/activate`.
+To activate the virtual environment, run `source ~/pyohio/bin/activate`.
 Once inside the virtual environment, install Mu by running `pip3 install mu-editor`.

 Mac users should install Mu by running `pip3 install mu-editor`.